Skip to Content

 Cenote Calavera is quite deep, so it’s a good spot if you feel like jumping off the edge!

-Gran Cenote – Another extremely popular cenote, and for a reason: the color of the water is otherworldly, and you will lose track of time swimming and snorkeling around the many caves, under the stalagmites and stalactites.
+You will lose track of time swimming and snorkeling around the many caves, under the stalagmites and stalactites.
 If you’re lucky, you might get to swim with a turtle or two!

 Image via Flickr by mtkopone

 Cenotes abound in the area, and you can easily visit multiple cenotes in one day, which is the best.
 Since they are so different from one another, each will be a unique experience.
-The drawback is that you’ll need to either drive, take a taxi, or join a tour to visit them, as they’re out of town and public transport is not great.

 If you can, I recommend you rent a car and drive around yourself, or hire a car with a driver for the day.
 This will be cheaper than going around in taxis, especially if you’re in a larger group.
 It’ll also give you more freedom!

-➤ You can hire a car and driver for 6 hours to take you anywhere you wish within the Riviera Maya.
+▶️ You can hire a car and driver for 6 hours to take you anywhere you wish within the Riviera Maya.
 Basically, pick which cenotes you want to see, how long you want to stay, and the driver will take you there! ➥ BOOK IT NOW

-If budget is not an issue, though, the most convenient option is to get a private taxi.
+If budget is not an issue, though, the most convenient alternative is to get a private taxi.
 You can ask your hotel to call one for you, they’ll know which taxi companies are legit.

+As the night draws near, get ready for the fabulous nightlife of the city.
 For a nice dinner, try one of these fabulous eateries in town:

 Alux is a restaurant set inside a huge cave more than 10,000 years old.
 They offer Mayan specialties and great drinks.